TeaCommerce/Tea-Commerce-Documentation/docs/3.3.0/getting-started/installation/README.md

 ### Backup

-Before upgrading it's always advisable to take a complete backup of your site / database, but at a bare minium you should make sure to backup your `Partials\MacroScripts` folder just in case you made any changes to the default email templates / edit order view.
+Before upgrading it's always advisable to take a complete backup of your site / database, but at a bare minium you should make sure to backup your `MacroScripts\tea-commerce` folder just in case you made any changes to the default email templates / edit order view.
 If you duplicated these files and made your own versions before editing them then everything should upgrade without a problem, but it's always better to be safe and take a backup.

 ### Upgrade